robvet/dapr-workshop/KnownIssues/README.md

 Experienced when starting a Dapr service:

-   > error during connect: This error may indicate that the docker daemon is not running.: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/version: open //./pipe/docker_engine: The system cannot find the file specified.
+   > "error during connect: This error may indicate that the docker daemon is not running.
+Get http: open //./pipe/docker_engine: The system cannot find the file specified."

 - Make sure that Docker Desktop is running.